 Details of standard reports provided by each Switching Data Service Provider are set out in the relevant Service Definition.

-Reports showing performance against the service levels included in the relevant Service Definition shall be provided by the Switching Operator to the REC Board each month and published on the Switching Portal.

-Quarterly reports shall be provided by the Switching Operator to the REC Board summarising the findings from service reviews carried out within the reporting period and results of improvement initiatives delivered within the reporting period.
+Quarterly reports shall be provided by the Switching Operator to the REC Performance Assurance Board summarising the findings from service reviews carried out within the reporting period and results of improvement initiatives delivered within the reporting period.

-The Code Manager shall maintain a list of regular reports to be provided by the Switching Operator to the REC Board, the REC Performance Assurance Board and (on request) the Secretary of State and / or the Authority.
-Changes to this list shall be subject to approval by the REC Board with a reasonable notice period provided where additional reports are introduced.
+The Code Manager shall maintain a list of regular reports to be provided by the Switching Operator to the REC Performance Assurance Board and (on request) the Secretary of State and / or the Authority.
+Changes to this list shall be subject to approval by the REC Performance Assurance Board with a reasonable notice period provided where additional reports are introduced.

 The Switching Operator shall publish a list of reports that are available to Market Participants.
 This list shall include details of the types of Market Participant that can access each report and the associated costs.

-Performance Measures

-Reports showing performance against the Service Levels included in the relevant Service Definition shall be provided by the Switching Operator to the REC Performance Assurance Board each month.

-Where performance falls below the required level, the report shall include an explanation for the failure and detail any mitigating actions that have been implemented; or are planned to be implemented to prevent further failures.